 Getting help can be hard.
-The Counseling and Student Development department is here to help.
-The department is committed to student success, and its counselors realize that pressure and difficulties affect academic performance.
-Therefore, staff members are available to meet with students individually to discuss a wide range of personal concerns, while counselors provide encouragement and support in a non-judgmental environment, intervene in times of crisis, help students identify and resolve personal issues, and make referrals when necessary.
+The Counseling, Accessibility and Resources Office is here to help.
+The office is committed to student success, and its counselors realize that pressure and difficulties affect academic performance.
+Therefore, counseling staff are available to meet with students individually to discuss a wide range of personal concerns, while counselors provide encouragement and support in a non-judgmental environment, and intervene in times of crisis, they also help students identify and resolve personal issues, and make referrals when necessary.

 Durham Tech Counseling Services can help with a number of conditions, including:

 Counselors help students explore the best options available for academic and personal success.
 Our counseling office utilizes a short-term model, and the counseling services are goal-focused.
 Staff members also have information about available community resources for students who need long-term therapeutic services.